Stanley Adams (actor): Early life

 Adams was born in New York City.
 He had his first film role playing the bartender in the movie version of Death of a Salesman (1951).
 He played another barkeep in The Gene Krupa Story and a safecracker in Roger Corman's High School Big Shot (1959).

 Career

 Adams had a lengthy career as a character actor, often playing comic, pompous characters.

-Adams played Otis Campbell's brother on an episode of The Andy Griffith Show; the character berated Otis for being the town drunk but turned out to be an alcoholic himself.
+Adams played Otis Campbell's brother Ralph on an episode of The Andy Griffith Show.
+Otis was afraid Ralph would find out he was the town drunk, then learned Ralph was the town drunk of his home town.
 His 1959 portrayal of Chicago gangster/gambler Nick Popolous in Mr. Lucky ("That Stands For Pool") is especially good as he deftly shifts from bumpkin to killer multiple times.